A question that often comes up from both Muslim, non-Muslim, and even ex-Muslim vegans is, “why did God allow humans to kill animals?

 So clearly, domestication, use, and consumption of animals occurred out of absolute necessity.

 This human dependency on animals continued right up to the time of the Prophet Muhammad (PBUH).
 Pre-Islamic Arabs were one link in a long chain of civilizations that relied heavily on animals for survival.

 Before the agricultural revolution, people who lived in isolated or nomadic societies ate whatever was available, and hunger was a real and present threat.
 Prophet Muhammad’s (PBUH) society was a desert-dwelling, semi-nomadic tribal society that had relied on animals for sustenance for thousands of years.
 They ate, among other things, lizards and locusts.

 So when the Qu’ran speaks of consuming animals, it does so from a very contextualized understanding of the human-animal dynamic as it was for tens of thousands of years and, by extension, how people lived during the time of the Prophet.
 The Qu’ran spoke to them in a language they were already living daily:

 And the grazing livestock He has created for you; in them is warmth and [numerous] benefits, and from them you eat.
 16:5

 And they carry your loads to a land you could not have reached except with difficulty to yourselves.
 Indeed, your Lord is Kind and Merciful.
 16:7

 It is Allah who made for you the grazing animals upon which you ride, and some of them you eat.
 40:79

-Given animals were so crucial to society then, it would have been truly oppressive for God to forbid a civilizations primary source of sustenance.
+Given animals were so crucial to society then; it would have been genuinely oppressive for God to forbid a civilization’s primary source of sustenance.